openthread/ot-docs/site/en/guides/border-router/form-network.md

     ```

 Success!
 The second Thread node can now communicate with the internet, through
-OTBR Docker.
+OTBR.

-> Note: This configuration only illustrates public internet connectivity using
+> Note: This configuration only illustrates public internet
-IPv4 and NAT64.
-Direct public connectivity to IPv6 addresses requires
+connectivity using IPv4 and NAT64.
+Direct public connectivity to IPv6
-additional configuration of a public IPv6 address or prefix for the OTBR Docker
+addresses requires additional configuration of a public IPv6 address
-container, which is out of scope for this guide.
+or prefix for the OTBR, which is out of scope for this guide.

 ## License